• Skip to primary navigation

 gluten free crackers ingredients laid out

-Chickpea flour - made from chickpeas (garbanzo beans) also known as besan flour or garbanzo bean flour (affiliate link), which can easily be found at your local supermarket or online.
+Chickpea flour, or garbanzo flour, is made from chickpeas (garbanzo beans) also known as besan flour or garbanzo bean flour , which can easily be found at your local supermarket, grocery store or online.

-Tapioca flour - Tapioca flour can also be known as tapioca starch (affiliate link), which is naturally gluten-free and will help achieve some crispness to these chickpea crackers.
+Tapioca flour also known as tapioca starch, which is naturally gluten-free and will help achieve some crispness to these chickpea crackers.

 If you can’t source this flour, it can be replaced with arrowroot flour (starch).